-What Is Blockchain Technology?
+What is Blockchain Technology?

 A Brief Timeline of Blockchain Development

-How Blockchain Is Different from Flat Databases
+How is Blockchain Different from Flat Databases?

-A blockchain works this way:
+A blockchain works like this:

-Every participant has the same copy of the ledger
+- Every participant has the same copy of the ledger.

-Blocks, Chains and Hash Function
+Blocks, Chains, and Hash Functions

-Distributed Ledger & Nodes
+Distributed Ledger and Nodes

-Rather than have a single person or company store the data, thousands of computers– called nodes — store and check the ledger together.
-If someone cheats, the other nodes refuse their false information.
+Instead of a single person or company storing the data, thousands of computer ledgers called nodes store and control it together.

-Public vs Private Keys
+Public Keys and Private Keys

 Key Features of Blockchain Technology